phetsims/phet-info/deployment-info/sim_deployment.md

 **PhET-iO Deployment Guidelines**

 This process will deploy a PhET simulation that is instrumented (even partially) for PhET-iO.
-It places a copy on spot's dev site and a copy on figaro (not figaro-dev)
+It places a copy on spot's dev site and a copy on phet-server (not figaro or figaro-dev)

 1. Update the version number in SIMULATION/package.json and commit
 2. Run `grunt build-phet-io`